-Keep a stash of granola bars at your desk when you need a pick-me-up.
-You can also bring nutritious veggies like carrots and celery sticks.
+Keep a stash of granola bars or a jar of roasted chickpeas at your desk.
+Bring nutritious veggies like carrots and celery sticks with a spicy hummus or a herby yogurt dip.
+These proteins will keep you full longer.
 If you don't have time to prep, apples and bananas are cheap and convenient.
-The protein in hummus and roasted chickpeas will also keep you full for a long time.
 For a healthy dose of probiotics, bring yogurt with fresh fruit.

 1. Granola Bars

 For the busy bee on the go, granola bars will save the day.
-They’re non-perishable, easy to pack and come in a million different flavors.
+They’re non-perishable, easy to pack, and come in a million different flavors.
 They are usually packed with fiber and protein, too.
 Just be sure to avoid sugary options.
 Your best bet is to keep a few bars at your desk.
 This way, you’ll have a snack when you need a pick-me-up.
 You can even make your own!
-It’s a great excuse to browse Pinterest for the perfect recipe.
+It’s a great excuse to browse the Web for the perfect recipe.

 Sliced veggies like carrots, peppers, and celery double as awesome office snacks.
 Just be sure to keep them in a closed container.
 Otherwise, they might turn brown before you get a chance to eat them.
 You should also make sure that you have a refrigerator to store them in.
 Take it up a notch by pairing these veggies with hummus or plain yogurt with herbs.